 You’ll find good and bad examples of every used vehicle ever made, but if there’s one third-generation used Chevy Silverado to steer clear of it has to be the 2017 Silverado 1500.

-Even though on the surface changes for the 2018 model year of the Silverado 1500 appear minimal, 2018 models have rated much better for reliability and durability with the likes of Consumer Reports.
+Even though on the surface changes for the 2018 model year of the Silverado 1500 appear minimal, 2018 models have been rated much better for reliability and durability by the likes of Consumer Reports.